 - Matt, monitor

 The Goldilocks Suit provides the most holistic view for your babies wellbeing and gives actionable feedback to help you deal with the situation.
+Its an all-in-one baby monitor.
 Not only will it tell you if your baby is awake, but will give insights into why and give you the confidence to deal with the situation quickly and effectively.

 Our aim when designing our product was to not only provide monitoring but tracking and education across many different important areas.